cbjonesea/cbjonesea/README.md

 # Hi, I'm Chels 👋
-After a 5 year career in the sustainabiltiy & ESG domain, I am transitioning to a role in in data analytics & data science, geared towards a variety of industries. <br>
+After a 5 year career in the sustainabiltiy & ESG domain, I'm transitioning to a role in in data science & analytics for a variety of industries. <br>
+Currently, I'm completing an M.Sc. in Data Science at Tilburg University. <br>
 <br>
 Here you can see some of the projects I'm working on to build my skillset in:
 - Data exploration / transformation